-- Must have a floor area of not less than 400 square feet. - Must have not had any alterations or modifications since construction in the factory, except for porches, decks, or other structures which were built to engineered designs or were approved and inspected by local code officials. - Must be installed on a permanent foundation in accordance with the manufacturer's requirements and HUD installation standards.
-Guidelines are presently published in the "Permanent Foundation Guide for Manufactured Housing" (HUD-4930.3G) which is found at http://www.huduser.org/portal/publications/destech/permfound.html.
-Certification of a proper foundation is required. - Must have a manufacture date that is within 20 years from the date of loan closing and meets or exceeds the Federal Manufactured Home Construction and Safety Standard (FMHCSS) as evidenced by both an affixed HUD Certification label and HUD Data Plate.
+- Must have not had any alterations or modifications since construction in the factory, except for porches, decks, or other structures which were built to engineered designs or were approved and inspected by local code officials. - Must be installed on a permanent foundation in accordance with the manufacturer's requirements and HUD installation standards.
+Guidelines are presently published in the "Permanent Foundation Guide for Manufactured Housing" (HUD-4930.3G).
+Certification of a proper foundation is required. - Must meet or exceed the Federal Manufactured Home Construction and Safety Standard (FMHCSS) Uo Value Zone for the geographic area. - Must have a manufacture date that is within 20 years from the date of loan closing and meets or exceeds the Federal Manufactured Home Construction and Safety Standard (FMHCSS) as evidenced by both an affixed HUD Certification label and HUD Data Plate.
 The manufacture date can be found on the data plate located inside the home. - As an alternative to the original HUD Certification Label(s), the lender may obtain a verification letter with the same information contained on the HUD Certification Label(s) from the Institute for Building Technology and Safety (IBTS).
 A duplicate HUD Data Plate may be available from IBTS or by contacting the In-Plant Primary Inspection Agency (IPIA) of the manufacturer.
 A list of IPIA and DAPIA offices is posted on HUD's website. - Financing of an existing unit due to a transfer of an existing Section 502 Direct or Guarantee loan or purchase of a Real Estate Owned (REO) property.
 Repairs associated with these transactions may be included.